Showing posts with label The Heroine of a Revolutionary Writer (புரட்சி எழுத்தாளரின் கதாநாயகி) by Ku. Alagirisamy. Show all posts

 Ramanathan tried all his tricks with her.
 His wife too tried her best to convince her.
 Even the elderly parents of Ramanathan too tried their words with her.
 But she remained unmoved.
 At last, he said, “Ok.
 I will give you two rupees more.
 You complete filling water and your other regular works”- Ramanathan threw his final shot.

-It was her reply; stern reply.
-As he felt that it wouldn’t be honourable to force her anymore, Ramanathan gave her the balance amount and sent her off.
+It was her reply, a stern reply.
+As he felt that it wouldn’t be sufficiently an honourable act to coax her further, Ramanathan gave her the balance amount of her wages and settled it.

-“She was so stubborn and left in this manner.
+“She was so stubborn and left.
 Now what will I do for pumping water?”
 Meena expressed her angst.
-She was worried that she wouldn’t be able to pump even a jug of water with her frail body, a toddler in hand and one in stomach.
+She was worried that she wouldn’t be able to pump even a jug of water with her frail body, holding a toddler in hand and carrying one in womb.

 “You are so ignorant Meena.
 Aren’t you?
-There are umpteen persons roaming on the streets even without some porridge to eat for one time.
+There are umpteen jobless roaming on streets without even some porridge to eat a time.
 You just wait for some time.
 Let me bring a servant maid by tomorrow itself.”
 Ramanathan assured her confidently.
-Since then, within three days, through his contacts, Ramanathan could manage a new servant maid.
-The name of the new servant maid was Mangalam.
-She was young aged woman, having child of four years old.
-She was looking noticeably beautiful, having good complexion.
+In three days, with the help of his contacts, Ramanathan could manage a new servant maid.
+The name of the new servant maid is Mangalam, a young aged woman, having child of four years old.
+She looked noticeably beautiful with good complexion.

-At the very first sight, anyone would easily say seeing her well- toned body that she could perform any task untiringly.
-It was understood that her husband had left her long ago, gone somewhere and she was now leading a tough life with her child for the last three years.
-She herself told this.
-“What a pity!
-These days the men are stone hearted” Ramanathan’s mother expressed her anguish.
+At the very first sight, anyone would easily pass the verdict seeing her well- toned body that she would perform any task untiringly.
+Her husband had left her long ago, gone somewhere and she was now leading a tough life with her child for the last three years.
+Her story moved Ramanathan's mother who would share her anguish with Managalam, “What a pity!
+These days the men are stone hearted”.

 “How could he leave such a beautiful wife and a lovely baby at this young age?”
 Ramanathan wondered.
-‘He had left, it is not the time to think how he had left’ Ramathan thought and left for the office.
-She also came for her routine work.
-Ramanathan left for his office with the peace of mind.
+‘He had left, it is not the time to think how he had left’ Ramanathan pondered a second and left for office.
+Mangalam was on her routine.
+Ramanathan could leave for his office with peace of mind.
 For about a week, Mangalam did her work efficiently, earning everyone’s appreciation.
-Everyone residing in downstairs, be it men, elderly men, young boys alike- would never open the pipe below when she came upstairs to pump water.
-They used to walk to and fro near the pipe, looking up to have a glance of her while she pumped water and simultaneously throwing their eyes around to be sure that their wives were not watching them.
+Everyone residing downstairs, be it men, elderly men, young boys alike- would never open the pipe below when she came upstairs to pump water.
+They used to perform cat-walk near the pipe, looking up to have a glance of her while she pumped water, simultaneously throwing their eyes around to be sure that their wives were not watching their cat-walk.
 Only after Mangalam finished pumping water, they would open the pipe below.
-With this, the curse of water problem had come to an end.
-Amidst this happiness, they gave her an old saree, not torn, and bought a new skirt and a blouse for her four year old child.
-Only at this juncture, Mangalam became ‘enlightened’.
+With her physical appeal, the curse of water problem had come to an end.
+They gave an old saree- not visibly worn-out, and bought a new skirt and a blouse for her four year old child as a mark of sharing their happiness.
+It was only at this juncture, Mangalam became suddenly ‘enlightened’.

-She came to a conclusion that she had been doing an extremely dangerous work which no servant maid in the city would ever dare to do-something they were not supposed to do-even if they were offered thousand rupees.
-That was end of it!
+She thought she had been doing an extremely dangerous work which no servant maid in the city would ever dare to do -something they were not supposed to do- even if they were offered thousand rupees.
+That was the end of everything!
 The bull had readied to be belligerent!
-From providing sumptuous food to tending to all her needs, Meena was generous as she was cautious that she shouldn’t desert her like the old servant maid.
-But the servant maid was not an easy nut to crack.
-Ramanathan decided, and told her that he would increase her wages more.
-Mangalam didn’t accept it immediately.
-At last, when he told her that he would increase her wages by three rupees, she half-heartedly accepted his offer.
-But this attraction of three rupees didn’t last for more than a month.
-One day, the old servant maid, Kamala met her on the street voluntarily and told her, “Why are you doing all these works?
+Ranging from providing sumptuous food to tending to all her needs, Meena was generous enough as she grew cautious that this maid shouldn’t desert her like the earlier one.
+But the servant maid proved she wasn’t an easy nut to crack.
+Ramanathan told her that her wages would be increased.
+Mangalam didn’t accept his offer readily.
+When he told her that he would increase her wages by three rupees, she half-heartedly accepted it.
+But the glamour of three rupees didn’t last even for a month.
+One day Kamala, his old maid, met Mangalam on the street voluntarily and told her, “Why are you doing all these works?
 Just because women like you are ready to do these kinds of works, these house owners torture women like me to do the same.
 You pump water.
 Alright.
-But for how many days could you do that?
-For how many days, your body could withstand it?
-Are they giving you such a wage that you couldn’t hold? – She got her mind confused.
-Mangalam woke up from her slumber.
-Next day, she went to Ramanathan’s wife, told her, “I can’t pump water”- sang the same old song of the city.
+But for how long would you keep doing it?
+How longer your body would withstand it?
+Are they giving you such wages that you couldn’t resist? – She got Mangalam completely confused.
+Waking up from her slumber, Mangalam went to Ramanathan’s wife next day and told her, “I can’t pump water”- she started singing the same old song of the city.

 Reason!
 The same reason.
 ‘She wouldn’t pump water’.
 Along with this, she added one more excuse.
-She told that her husband didn’t like her pump the water; he got angry about it; and would chase her out of the house if she ever tried pumping the water anymore.
-Ramanathan was terribly annoyed and got extremely angry at listening to her version.
+She told that her husband didn’t like her pump water as he would get angry and throw her away from the house if she ever tried pumping water.
+Ramanathan was terribly annoyed and got extremely angry at listening to her version of excuse.

 “Listen…Stop all your ludicrous stories.
-Do continue here if you like; Or else get lost from here”- Ramanathan was very categorical in his words.
-Kuppammal didn’t stand there further.
+Do continue here if you like; Or else get out from here”- Ramanathan was very categorical in his words.
+Kuppammal didn’t stand there a minute further.
 “Isn’t it a nonsense?
-Look at the stupid arrogance of her husband, who is just depending on the old rice she takes to her home given here for his very survival!
+Look at the stupid arrogance of her husband, who is just depending on the old rice she takes her home given here for his very survival!
 What he gets to eat is just a gruel; but see what he needs to gargle- Rose water!
-Our old adage is not without logic.
-Isn’t it?”
+Our old adage doesn’t go without logic.
+Right?”

-Ramanathan got angry at everything he happened to come across that day.
-He went out of the house with a raging anger to burn the entire city, reduce it to the fort of charcoal.
-It was scorching sun light outside.
+Ramanathan was very angry at everything he happened to come across that day.
+He went out of the house with a raging anger sufficient enough to burn the entire city, reduce it to the fort of charcoal.
+It was scorching sun outside.
 He was walking aimlessly, without knowing where he was actually going.
 ‘Instead of coming to the city for doing the job, it would have been better begging in the village.
 Even if I work here for another thirty years, I am not going to amass anything big.
-Ain’t I?
-Despite spending money, peace of mind is nowhere to be seen’.
+Am I?
+Despite spending money, I couldn’t find peace of mind anywhere’.

 It is pity that I don’t even have the guts which that servant maid has.
 The moment she feels she doesn’t like it, she leaves everything in a minute.
 But I…tied to this job and this wretched city, leading a pathetic life every day.
 What a colossal shame of life!’ fretting about his destiny, he entered a movie hall that he came across on his way.
 Thought of forgetting his woes for some time.
 It was an English movie of two hours.
 After the show, he came out of the hall, went to nearby restaurant, had his meals in full and had a coffee.
-As it was a moonlit night, he thought of spending half an hour in the beach, and got into a bus.
+As it was a moonlit night, he thought of spending half an hour in the beach, and got into a bus to beach.
 He sat on the beach sand, enjoyed its breeze.
-At about eight, when he was about to move, he remembered his friend, who was living nearby.
-Ramanathan thought that he could spend some time with him and enquire about houses with good water facility, went to his house.
+At about eight, when he was about to move, he remembered his friend who was living nearby.
+Ramanathan went to him thinking that he could spend some time with him and enquire about houses with good water facility.
 As his good luck would have it, his friend was at home when he reached there.
 He was the so called revolutionary writer, Mr Partha Sarathy; a famous novelist.
-At times he wrote short stories too.
+He wrote short stories too occasionally.

 “Yes” Mr Parthasarathy replied.